Electronic Engineering (BEng) (Level 7)

 Has the course professional accreditation?

-The Level 7 in Electronic Engineering has been accredited by Engineers Ireland for Associate membership in the past and that application is up for renewal again soon.
+The Level 7 in Electronic Engineering has been accredited by Engineers Ireland for Associate membership.

 What level of Mathematics is required?